code-kern-ai/refinery-sample-projects/README.md

 </p>

 # Labeling workflow and weak supervision
-The labeling workflow is rarely linear and more often an iterative process of labeling, writing heuristics, validating heuristics, re-labeling, applying weak supervision, validating the results and much more.
+The labeling workflow is rarely linear and more often an iterative process of labeling, writing heuristics, validating heuristics, re-labeling, applying weak supervision, validating the results, and much more.

 In this example, we first labeled around 250 records to get a feeling for the data and build up the lookup lists.
-After that we added the heuristics, namely the lookup functions and the active learner.
+After that, we added the heuristics, namely the lookup functions and the active learner.
 We then validated the heuristics in the data browser by inspecting conflicts and removing confusing keywords from the respective lookup lists.
 Once we were relatively satisfied with the results, we ran the weak supervision and looked at the confusion matrix.

 <p align="center">
     <img width="600" src="figures/confusion_matrix_project_overview.PNG">